 All faculty, staff, and students traveling internationally for Wake Forest University are required to purchase international insurance.
 Such international travel includes studying or teaching abroad; international research, conferences, or site visits; and any other international travel that directly pertains to Wake Forest University and/or which is funded by or through Wake Forest University, including external grant funds processed by Wake Forest.

-Wake Forest faculty and staff may choose either the HTH international health insurance or iNext .
+Wake Forest faculty and staff may choose either the HTH international health insurance or iNext.
 The HTH policy is called HTH Student Accident and Sickness Insurance Policy, but it is available for faculty and staff travelers as well.
 The HTH policy will not cover expenses in the U.S.A. or your home country (for non-U.S. citizens).
-While the HTH policy is more expensive and must be purchased for each overseas trip (the minimum period of coverage is two weeks), it covers 100% of reasonable medical expenses.
+While the HTH policy is more expensive and must be purchased for each overseas trip, it covers 100% of reasonable medical expenses.
 It also includes political security and natural disaster evacuation services.
 Faculty and staff may obtain a printed copy of the policy description in the Center for Global Programs and Studies, 116 Reynolda Hall, or from this link.
-The cost of the HTH policy is based on the number of weeks abroad.
-See the HTH price grid for details.